Editor's Note: This story will be expanded on throughout Black History Month until we've covered each decade! Check back later for more!

 The 1940s: “Strange Fruit” by Billie Holiday

-Although Billie Holiday began her career in the 1930s performing at Harlem nightclubs, she didn’t achieve major success until the release of her hit song, “Strange Fruit.”
+Billie Holiday began her career in the 1930s, making some of her first recordings with Benny Goodman and several other musicians.
+By the mid 1930s, she recorded a series of records with Teddy Wilson and members of Count Basie's band, leading to larger recognition for her vocal talents.
+She later began performing at Harlem nightclubs, achieving additional success with the release of her hit song, “Strange Fruit.”
 Originally titled “Bitter Fruit,” written by teacher and poet Abel Meeropol as a protest poem against lynchings, the song became one of the most powerful musical statements of that era.
 Holiday performed it at Cafe Society, one of the first racially integrated nightclubs in New York.
 At first, many record companies wouldn’t allow Holiday to record it for fear of backlash from the music industry, especially in the South.
 The song went on to sell over a million copies — the best-selling record of Holiday’s career — and became an anthem for the anti-lynching movement.

 The 1950s: “Tutti Frutti” by Little Richard